Community Support Programs: Resources and Tools for Housing and Economic Development

 Borrowing Capacity for Community Financial Institution (CFI) Members

 To promote economic development lending by our CFI members, the Bank provides borrowing capacity to CFI members on small business, small agribusiness, and small farm loans when they are pledged under a blanket lien.
-A CFI is an FDIC-insured depository with average total assets of less than $1.224 billion as of January 2020 (this cap is adjusted each year by the annual percentage increase in the Consumer Price Index).
+A CFI is an FDIC-insured depository member that qualifies under the FHFA average total assets cap, which is adjusted each year based on the annual percentage increase in the Consumer Price Index for all urban consumers, as published by the Department of Labor.

 Targeted Community Lending Plan Activities